Kansas Law Enforcement Training Center dusk view with logo

 Standards for the program were developed by law enforcement for law enforcement.
 The standards are designed to be attainable for all Kansas agencies, regardless of size.
 The program includes 167 standards, encompassing both mandatory and other-than-mandatory standards, that have specific requirements the agency must address, the actual way the agency meets compliance to the standards is determined by the agency's Chief Law Enforcement Officer.

 The program is managed and directed by the Kansas Accreditation Council (KAC).
 The Council meets quarterly to oversee the accreditation process and to officially accredit agencies that have proven their adherence to the program’s meticulous review process by appointed assessors.
-A KLETC staff person is dedicated full-time to the program as the Program Manager.
+A KLETC staff person is dedicated full-time to the program as the Program Director.

 VISION STATEMENT